Europe and the Crisis in Transatlantic Relations

 The Trump administration’s kidnapping of Venezuelan President Nicolas Maduro and threats to seize Greenland have produced profound disquiet in Europe and even fears that the survival of NATO could be at risk.
 While there have been strong European statements in support of Danish and Greenland sovereignty, it is very doubtful how far Europe would go in resisting Trump.
 On Venezuela, most European leaders have been either silent or equivocal.

-To discuss the impact of these U.S. moves and possible European responses, join a conversation featuring Sir Tony Brenton, former British ambassador to Moscow, Zoltán Koskovics, director of the Geopolitical Unit at the Center for Fundamental Rights in Budapest, Hungary, and Zachary Paikin, research fellow in the Grand Strategy program at the Quincy Institute.
-Anatol Lieven, director of the Eurasia Program at QI, will moderate.
+To discuss the impact of these U.S. moves and possible European responses, QI held a conversation featuring Pascal Boniface, founding director of the French Institute for International and Strategic Affairs – IRIS, based in Paris, Zoltán Koskovics, director of the Geopolitical Unit at the Center for Fundamental Rights in Budapest, Hungary, and Zachary Paikin, research fellow in the Grand Strategy program at the Quincy Institute.
+Anatol Lieven, director of the Eurasia Program at QI, moderated.

 Panelists